This page is under construction - Check back for the latest information in Fall 2018

 Learn about Title IX

-The UWB has appointed a Title IX Coordinator who provides support across the University relating to compliance.
+UWB is supported by a Title IX Coordinator who provides support across the University relating to compliance.

 Creating a cultural shift